2008 United States House of Representatives elections in Pennsylvania: District 12

 Sixteen term incumbent John Murtha (D) ran against Retired Lieutenant Colonel William Russell (R), who won the Republican nomination after staging a successful write-in campaign.
 CQ Politics forecasts the race as 'Safe Democrat,' but the race tightened after Murtha made well-publicized comments referring to Western Pennsylvania as a "racist" and "redneck" area.
 Murtha's comments were spoofed in the October 25, 2008 episode of Saturday Night Live in a segment entitled "Sen. Biden and Rep. Murtha Say Crazy Things in Johnstown, Pa."
 By October, Russell out-raised and outspent Murtha for a whole week.
-The district has a Cook Partisan Voting Index score of R+1.
+The district had a Cook Partisan Voting Index score of R+1.